 9) Remember that it is a privilege and this opportunity won’t always be there.

 The window is short, mamas.
-It’s hard to believe, but these wonderful children we’re entrusted with won’t always be scurrying near us.
+It’s hard to believe, but these wonderful children were entrusted with won’t always be scurrying near us.
 And, right now, we have the opportunity in these everyday moments to give our children the solid foundation and confidence that they are loved and valued.
-That is something that will serve them the rest of their lives!!
+That is something that will serve them for the rest of their lives!!

 Think about your parents… they no longer have you in their home, asking for advice.
 One day your children will be in the same situation, so spend the time teaching them now.